sammyamajumdar/ML_algorithms_Python/README.md

 3) Logistic Regression is implemented to predict admission probability of a student based on their grades in previous 2 semesters.
 Dataset is downloaded from week 3, Machine Learning Coursera.
 Model Accuracy 89%

+4) Trained a model with Regularized Logistic Regression to predict whether microchips from a fabrication facility passes quality assurance.
+Model Accuracy 83% (approximately)
 Code contributed by Sammya Majumdar
 30th June 2020